Meet Our Local Governing Committee

 I trained as a science teacher in the East End of London originally and have taught and worked in a variety of schools across the country for the last thirty years; I am currently Headmaster at a local independent school in Newcastle.

-I trained as a school inspector in 2018 and inspect both the educational side and the
+I trained as a school inspector in 2018 and inspect both the educational side and the compliance aspects of schools so am often involved in looking at safeguarding, health and safety, etc.

 What inspired you to become a governance volunteer?

 I chose to become a governance volunteer because I have the joy of seeing how another type of school works and am able to be a ‘critical friend’ to the leadership team of Benfield – holding them to account but also encouraging them in their successes.
-As a school leader myself, I know how important it is to have some people on the governing board who understand the management of schools as a different model from a traditional business and
+As a school leader myself, I know how important it is to have some people on the governing board who understand the management of schools as a different model from a traditional business and wanted to share my expertise.

 What are the benefits you get from being a governance volunteer?

 As a governance volunteer within an academy, I am able to better understand the particularities of this model of education and build professional relationships with a wide group of people that will, hopefully, be of benefit to all.
-Leadership is a learning process and
+Leadership is a learning process and I enjoy sharing thoughts and ideas with the leaders at Benfield.

 In three words, how does being a governance volunteer make you feel?